domiehomie/skyblock-remake-v2/README.md

   useSSL: false
 ```

+### Profiles

+Profile data is stored in the MySQL Database.
+When a player creates a profile, the plugin makes a copy of the `islandtemplate` world.
+This new world will be named `island_<id>`, where id is the profile id.
+The profile id is stored in the MySQL database.
+When a player creates a profile, they will be automatically switched to said profile, and can run `/is` to warp to their island.
+If you wish to switch to an already created profile, use the `/selectprofile <profile>` command.
+You can also delete your profile using the `/deleteprofile` command,

 ### Custom Items

 You can create custom items using the `items.yml` file. simply format your item like this: (Material list can be found [here](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html), stat value options can be found [here](#stat) and rarity options can be found [here](#rarity))